Rellac-Rellac/unity-ui-manager/README.md

 Specify here the transition animation that you would like to use.
 The animation must be listed in the Animator Controller of the UIRoot prefab

-The speed of the transition is specified in seconds and you can enable the passover click blocker for your smaller panels to prevent clicking unwanted background buttons
+The speed of the transition is specified in seconds and you specify which panel should be on top during the transition here

+You can enable the passover click blocker for your smaller panels to prevent clicking unwanted background buttons

 Events are available for whenever this panel is instantiated and when the transitions in/out have ended